strogonoff/hubspot_oauth2client/README.md

         return shortcuts.redirect('hubspot_oauth')

-Caveats:
+### Calling APIs without requiring user’s input

-* If you need to make authenticated Hubspot API calls in absence of ``request.session`` (for example, from an async task), you would want to alter the above code to use another storage (like a Redis key) and tie credentials to user identifier explicitly.
+If you need to make authenticated Hubspot API calls in absence of ``request.session`` (for example, from an async task), you would want to:

+* Alter the above code to use another storage
+  (like a Redis key) and tie credentials to user identifier explicitly

+* Use credentials.refresh_token when possible
+  after access token expires (otherwise user would have to authenticate with Hubspot every few hours)

-### Roadmap
+## Roadmap

-* Implement token refresh functionality.
+* Implement token refresh functionality out of the box

-  Currently you either have to implement that yourself or re-run the flow, which means user might be asked to authenticate and/or select their Hubspot portal again and again.

-* Add a full example of calling Hubspot APIs using Python’s ``requests`` package.

-### Changelog
+## Changelog

-#### 0.1
+### 0.1

 * Fixed a method reference in OAuth2Credentials class

 * Tested in production

-#### 0.1a0
+### 0.1a0

 * Initial implementation